What Is Dilaudid?

-Those who take Dilaudid have a high risk of overdose due to the potency of the medication.
+Those who take Dilaudid, especially at high doses, have a high risk of overdose due to the potency of the medication.
 The drug slows down breathing and respiratory function, to the point that it can be potentially fatal and cause respiratory arrest.
 Symptoms of overdose include:

 - Cold, clammy skin

 - Labored breathing

 Dilaudid is a drug that acts more quickly on the brain than Morphine and is approximately 7.5 to 10 times more potent, making it very effective in treating pain.
 However, many people that regularly take Dilaudid for extended periods of time may find themselves addicted to the drug.
 Like other pain medications in the opioid family, Dilaudid is an agonist, meaning that it has a high potential for abuse and addiction.
 Prolonged use leads to tolerance, meaning that more of the drug is needed to achieve the original high and other desired effects.
 The user may build up a tolerance in as little as two or three weeks of taking Dilaudid, increasing the chance of developing a physical dependence and/or addiction.